Professional experience requirements

-- Students are required to complete and pass the LANTITE (literacy and numeracy test) prior to enrolling in their first professional experience unit.
+- Students are required to complete and pass the LANTITE (literacy and numeracy test) prior to enrolling in their second professional experience unit.
 Please note, this does not apply to students enrolled in the Graduate Diploma in Education (Early Childhood).

 - Confirm professional experience dates.
 See the Professional Experience Calendar.

 - Organise work and family commitments around these professional experience dates.

 - Read the Faculty of Education Professional Experience Requirements.

 - Enrol in the relevant Professional Experience unit.

 - Complete the online Anaphylaxis Training and keep a scanned copy of the certificate.

 - Complete the Child Protection Awareness Training – Induction (CPAT) online and keep a scanned copy of the certificate.

 - Complete the Child Protection Training – Update (completely annually) online and keep a scanned copy of the certificate.